 From estimating the impact of our digital footprint to refining social media strategies—it wouldn’t really be an exaggeration to claim that brands would be rendered “socially” crippled without the assistance of social media analytics.
 This is perhaps the reason why these tools have only grown in number with the passage of time.
 Gone are the days when you could actually name all the social media analytics tools in a jiffy.
 Today, the wide availability of these tools only means that you cannot really go on to remember each and every name distinctly.
 As experts put it, tools are introduced almost every second day – as a result of which it’s difficult to keep track accordingly.

-While it’s difficult to be aware of all the tools that exist today, it is important to develop a nuanced knowhow of at least some of these tools so that you can leverage them to advise your clients regarding their social media strategies based on the size of their business, its location and industry.
+While it’s difficult to be aware of all the tools that exist today, it is important to develop nuanced knowhow of at least some of these tools so that you can leverage them to advise your clients regarding their social media strategies based on the size of their business, its location and industry.
 Here’s a rundown of the social media analytics tools that should ideally be a part of your holistic marketing strategies in 2018.

-The Q1 2018 reports clearly reveal Snapchat’s unequaled command in the digital space.
+The Q1 2018 reports clearly reveal Snapchat’s unequalled command in the digital space.
 With 191 million daily active users, there isn’t a fathomable reason why this particular platform wouldn’t be explored by brands.
 However, one of the drawbacks of Snapchat, from the marketing point of view is that it doesn’t allow brands access to substantial performance data- which is why it is perhaps not as robust as its older counterparts Twitter and Facebook.
-Third party tools like Snaplytics offer you a view of the top posts so that you can create similar content.
+Third-party tools like Snaplytics offer you a view of the top posts so that you can create similar content.
 It also offers glimpses of the rate of audience growth.

-The old favorite continues to rule the roost – primarily because of its immense scope.
+The old favourite continues to rule the roost – primarily because of its immense scope.
 The platform backs more than 30 social media channels (YouTube, Twitter, Facebook, LinkedIn, Google+ and so on) at a go!
 Catering to the needs of agencies of all sizes, this platform offers you valuable insights regarding important metrics like traffic, followers etc.

 This one remains an “organizer” of sorts.
 You can measure performance across a number of platforms including Twitter, Facebook, LinkedIn, Instagram and Google+.
 You can simply compare your performance across these channels more efficiently with the help of Sprout Social.